feathersjs-ecosystem/feathers-swagger/README.md

 ## Examples

+*Notice:* There are more detailed examples in the example folder.

-> npm install feathers feathers-rest feathers-memory feathers-swagger body-parser
+> npm install @feathersjs/feathers @feathersjs/express feathers-memory feathers-swagger

 ### Basic example